 While the ban might appear to have come out of nowhere, it has been long in the making.
 The Chinese government has historically been opposed to rap, hip-hop, and countercultures, as well as any cultural movements.
 As a recent article from Magpie Kingdom explained, “it is not actually hip-hop culture that the censors care about, but rather its foreign roots and its sudden, explosive popularity among youth.
 As with most censorship in China these days, what is really being managed is the scale of people coming together outside of the government’s control.”

-The government had been waiting for the right moment to pounce, and it finally happened at the beginning of January when Rap of China winner PG One was criticized by the Communist Youth League for “encouraging teenagers to use drugs” and “insulting women.”
-Not long after, PG One became the center of a celebrity scandal that linked him with a famous actress Li Xiaolu, wife of his close friend actor Jia Nailiang.
-The scandal turned public sentiment against him and reinforced the government’s claims regarding the immoral behavior associated with the rap and hip-hop culture.
+The government had been waiting for the right moment to pounce, and it finally happened at the beginning of January when Rap of China winner PG One was criticised by the Communist Youth League for “encouraging teenagers to use drugs” and “insulting women.”
+Not long after, PG One became the centre of a celebrity scandal that linked him with a famous actress Li Xiaolu, wife of his close friend actor Jia Nailiang.
+The scandal turned public sentiment against him and reinforced the government’s claims regarding the immoral behaviour associated with the rap and hip-hop culture.

 TV and media immediately responded to SAPPRFT’s announcement and another Rap of China winner, Gai, was removed from Hunan TV’s Singer, a hit competition show in which he had been receiving rave reviews.
 Popular female rapper VaVa’s appearance was cut from the variety show Happy Camp, and a contestant on the show Super Brain even had his hip-hop style necklace blurred out — a move which Chinese netizens feel went a little too far.